non-basic-land/Rishadan-Port/README.md

 Must be packaged or ran with [NW.js](https://github.com/nwjs/nw.js)

 Also you must run `npm install` in the root of the project to install the dependencies.

+Use `node build.js` to build the packages for the targetted platforms